Samagra-Development/Samagra-Website/src/pages/team/index.md

       roles at Sattva Consulting.A strong motivation to drive large governance transformations and create scalable impact, brings him to Samagra.
     linkedInProfile: " "
+  - image: /img/person-vector.jpeg
+    name: Dhruv Baliyan
+    project: " "
+    bio: Dhruv holds a Bachelors in Computer Science Engineering from JSS Academy of Technical Education, Noida.
+Before joining Samagra, he has interned with Supplynote as an android developer intern and Summer of Bitcoin.
+The exposure and fast-paced environment that Samagra offers is what brings him to Samagra.
+    linkedInProfile: " "
+  - name: Vibhu Agiwal
+    image: /img/person-vector.jpeg
+    project: " "
+    bio: "Vibhu holds a Bachelors in Economics and Political Theory from Ashoka University.
+Before joining Samagra, he has worked part-time with Think-tanks, consulting firms and professors.
+Being able to see how intellectual ideas on freedom, agency and other things get actualized in reality, at scale, is what brings him to Samagra. "
+    linkedInProfile: " "
 ---